zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 2. Parts Unlimited team is familiar with Github.
 How would you suggest them to set up a CI/CD pipeline?

    GitHub Actions is an excellent place to automate, customize, and execute your software development workflows right in your repository with.
 Developers can build, test, and deploy their code right from GitHub.
-App Services come with a Deployment Center functionality that streamlines Github integration.
+App Service comes with a Deployment Center functionality that streamlines Github integration.
 Parts Unlimited can use the Deployment Center to create a CI/CD pipeline targeting a staging App Service Deployment Slot.

 ## Checklist of preferred objection handling